Sexual Misconduct ~ Texas Board of Nursing (BON)

 Even if you know that you didn’t do anything wrong, or you believe that it’s just a minor issue, it could be extremely helpful to have a nurse attorney at your side.
 We can represent you through the entire license defense process, potentially avoiding or lessening any disciplinary sanctions that could become part of your permanent record.

-Please note that in addition to helping nurses in Texas with licensing issues related to sexual misconduct, Kevin Keaney P.C. also helps with: expired nursing licenses, violation of boundaries, continuing ed violations, substance abuse, criminal arrests, lying and falsification of documents, and dishonesty, fraud and deceit.
+Please make note that in addition to helping nurses in Texas with licensing issues related to sexual misconduct, Kevin Keaney P.C. also helps with: expired nursing licenses, violation of boundaries, continuing ed violations, substance abuse, criminal arrests, lying and falsification of documents, and dishonesty, fraud and deceit.